 Military members and veterans move more than almost anyone else in the country.
 No doubt some of those moves involve the decision to buy a home; and what do we love the most when it comes to complex processes that involve high stress?
 That’s right, checklists.

-1) VA Loan
+1) VA LOAN

 One of the big things that sets military and veteran buyers apart from the crowd is the VA loan.
 These are loans that are guaranteed by the government and therefore come with a few perks; the biggest one is that no down payment is required.
 None.
 Nada.
 But because the government is involved, eligibility comes with many rules and requirements so one of your first steps is to verify your eligibility.
-You can check the VA loan requirements here and if you qualify, get your Certificate of Eligibility (COE).

 Your real estate agent is the second half of your home buying dream-team.
 This is a person that will guide you through the process from this point forward.
 This is a person you will likely communicate with daily for at least a month.
-It is extremely important that they are competent at their job and that you enjoy working with them.
+It is essential that they are competent at their job and that you enjoy working with them.
 Life is too short to dread answering the phone every time their number pops up.

 This is a hint most buyers never consider unless they’ve bought a home before or have been warned by their agent or lender.
-Once you’re under contract and locked into a loan (again, this tip doesn’t apply if you are a cash buyer), do not make any major purchases such as a new car or even appliances you might want for your new home.
+Once you’re under contract and locked into a loan (again, this tip doesn’t apply if you are a cash buyer), do NOT make any major purchases such as a new car or even appliances you might want for your new home.
 While you’re at it: